-To understand why value betting works, when betting with sports betting software, you need to familiarise yourself with some terms.
+To understand why value betting works, when betting with sports betting software, you need to grasp the basics first.
+Let’s talk about some key terminology surrounding the concept of expected value.

 Value